Heading off a crisis: Drug and alcohol specialists say they see a spike

-WILKES-BARRE, Pa. — Substance abuse specialists in Luzerne County said they are working on heading off a crisis.
+WILKES-BARRE, Pa. — Substance abuse specialists in Luzerne County say they are working to head off a crisis.

-Staffers at Wyoming Valley Alcohol and Drug Services in Wilkes-Barre said they receive a lot of calls these days.
+Staffers at Wyoming Valley Alcohol and Drug Services in Wilkes-Barre say they receive a lot of calls these days.

 “We’ve seen an increase in everything.
 We’ve seen an increase in calls from concerned family members, we have a family support group, and we’ve been kind of directing them to that, and that group has doubled," said Stefanie Wolownik of Wyoming Valley Alcohol and Drug Services.